vitringr/vault/nodes/Vector.md

 ## Distance Formula

-The distance between points `a` and `b` equals the length of an imaginary line that connects them.
+The distance between two points is equal to the length of an imaginary line that connects them.

+To calculate the distance between vectors `A` and `B`, calculate the magnitude of their difference vector `D = A - B`.

 See [[Distance Formula]]

-Given two vectors `A` and `B`, the magnitude of their difference vector (`D = B - A`) equals the distance between them.

 ## Interpolating Vectors